Nazi archaeology: Herman Wirth

-Herman Wirth was a Dutch-German historian who co-founded the SS organization called Ahnenerbe before being pushed out of the organization by Heinrich Himmler.
+Herman Wirth was a Dutch-German historian who co-founded the SS organisation called Ahnenerbe before being pushed out of the organisation by Heinrich Himmler.
 Wirth began his career as a German soldier in 1914, when he volunteered for service in the German Army and monitored Flemish separatists in German-occupied Belgium.
 In 1917, after only two years of military service, he was decorated and dismissed from service.
 He was later appointed as a professor and researcher by Wilhelm II and remained in the position until the fall of the Third Reich.
 Wirth believed that civilization was an affliction that could only be cured by a simpler way of life.
 Later in life, during the reign of the Third Reich, Wirth was the primary proponent for the idea that the German people descended from Atlantis, more specifically that they descended from Aryan Atlanteans who made a mass exodus from Atlantis at some point.
-While Wirth was a Nazi archaeologist, unlike others who worked with the Nazi Party, he was not well-liked by most of the Nazi Party and received criticism from such intellectuals as Bolko von Richthofen, Arthur Hübner, and even Hitler himself, who denounced the institute known as Haus Atlantis in Bremen's Böttcherstraße in his 1936 speech at the Reichsparteitag.
-This disgraceful career led Wirth to be mostly seen as a crank among the Nazi Party.
-However, Wirth made claims that what may have been his crowning achievement was never published.
-In 1979 Wirth was interviewed by Chilean neo-Nazi Miguel Serrano.
-In this interview, Wirth proclaimed that his magnum opus, Palestinabuch had been stolen.
-While there are indications that Wirth may have actually worked on this book, there is no solid evidence to support his claims.
-Whether the book actually existed or not, Wirth would never see it published, as he died in 1981 in Kusel, Germany.
-To this day, however, there are still many pseudoarchaeologists out there who seek to find the supposed lost final book of this once-famous Nazi Atlantis truther.
+While Wirth was a Nazi archaeologist, unlike others who worked with the Nazi Party, he was not well-liked by most of the Nazi Party and received criticism from such intellectuals as Bolko von Richthofen, Arthur Hübner, and even Hitler himself, who denounced the Haus Atlantis institute in Bremen's Böttcherstraße in a 1936 speech at the Reichsparteitag.
+As a result, Wirth was widely regarded as a crank within the Nazi Party.
+In a 1979 interview with the Chilean neo-Nazi Miguel Serrano, Wirth claimed that his magnum opus, the Palestinabuch, had been stolen; there is little evidence that the book was ever completed.
+Wirth died in 1981 in Kusel, Germany.